ZecHub/zechub/site/usingzec/wallets.md

 ## Hardware Wallets

-Hardware wallets are known for their security.
-These wallets store funds offline.
+Hardware wallets stores your Zcash securely offline.
 Hardware wallets currently only support transparent addresses.
 Users must make a security and privacy tradeoff when using hardware wallets.

 ## Web Wallets